Automattic/custom-metadata/readme.txt

 * Autosave support for fields on post types
 * Client- and server-side validation support
 * Add groups and fields to Quick Edit

+== Upgrade Notice ==

+= 0.6 =

+Version 0.6 and higher of the plugin uses new APIs available in WordPress 3.3+, so please make sure you're running WordPress 3.3 or higher before upgrading this plugin.